laravel/cashier-paddle/README.md

 ## Official Documentation

+> **Warning**
+> These docs and Cashier Paddle v1 are for Paddle Classic.
+If you want to use Paddle's new Paddle Billing product, switch over to [the latest Cashier Paddle version](https://github.com/laravel/cashier-paddle).

 While working with Cashier we recommend you also review Paddle's [user guides](https://developer.paddle.com/guides) and [API documentation](https://developer.paddle.com/api-reference).

 ### Upgrading Cashier